udacity/create-your-own-adventure/english/friendly-person/friendly-person.md

 You ask yourself a question:

 Is this me in a parallel world maybe?
+It might be!

 You're about to start talking to them, when you realize you can't actually open your mouth.
 It's kind of sealed.
 "What shall I do to communicate then?", you think: